degory/ghul/test/README.md

 ### Test case names

-Test cases are named based on the directory they sit in under `test/cases` for example `test/cases/fibonacci` holds the `fibonacci` test case.
-Test case names should be in `kebab-case` - that is, all lower case, no spaces, and words separated by dashes.
+Test cases are named based on the directory they sit in under `test/cases`.
+For example `test/cases/fibonacci` holds the `fibonacci` test case.
+Test case names should be in `kebab-case`: all lower case, no spaces, and words separated by dashes.

 ### Test runner